-The Directors estimated that the maximum transaction amounts under the Procurement Framework Agreement for the years ending 31 December 2020, 2021 and 2022 will not exceed RMB24.3 million, RMB12.4 million and RMB2.2 million, respectively.
-For the year ended 31 December 2020, the amount paid by the Group to Meishan Mingdian and Bazhou Hongdian for the Installation Services in aggregate amounted to approximately RMB23.7 million and RMB0.5 million, respectively.
+The Directors estimated that the maximum transaction amounts under the Procurement Framework Agreement for the two years ended 31 December 2021 and the year ending 31 December 2022 will not exceed RMB24.3 million, RMB12.4 million and RMB2.2 million, respectively.
+For the year ended 31 December 2021, the amount paid by the Group to Meishan Mingdian and Bazhou Hongdian for the Installation Services in aggregate amounted to approximately RMB4.6 million and RMB0.19 million, respectively.

-Meishan Mingdian is owned as to 99% by Mr. Liu Mengkai (劉檬愷), the nephew of Mr. Liu Yuhui, an executive Director and Controlling Shareholder.
-Bazhou Hongdian is wholly owned by Ms. Liu Yuhui (劉玉惠), the sister of Mr. Liu Yuhui.
+Meishan Mingdian is owned as to 99% by Mr. Liu Mengkai (劉樣愷), the nephew of Mr. Liu Yuhui, an executive Director and Controlling Shareholder.
+Bazhou Hongdian is wholly owned by Ms. Liu Yuhui (劉玉惠), the elder sister of Mr. Liu Yuhui.
 As such, each of Meishan Mingdian and Bazhou Hongdian is a connected person of the Company for the purpose of the Listing Rules.